 - Users can print from multiple devices without the need to install drivers on each device

 The cost for this option is slowly decreasing with a number of services like this being run in the cloud, which means lower infrastructure and maintenance costs.

 Both Google Cloud Print and Print Management providers solve the connectivity and installation headaches for IT departments and are able to scale with the devices entering and leaving the network.
 The key differences are cost, security and account management capabilities with Print Management software.

-For more information on how Brother and our partners can assist you with connectivity and management of printers in your BYOD environment visit our corporate solutions website or contact us for free print audit so we can recommend a tailored solutions for your business.
+For more information on how Brother and our partners can assist you with connectivity and management of printers in your BYOD environment visit our corporate solutions website or contact us for a free print assessment so we can recommend a tailored solutions for your business.